 Marguerite (Maggie) Ellen Ardito, Co-Founder, President and Director

 Maggie is an active advocate for trails and cycling.
 She believes that active mobility and safe, bikable, walkable places, are keys to a healthy, active, self-reliant and sustainable future for individuals and communities.
 She advocates low-speed pedal-assist bicycles (ped-elecs), cargo bikes, folding bikes and other personal transportation innovations.
 She believes community advocacy websites and social media are vital catalysts and is now exploring the synergy among these interests to promote positive change in the areas of cycling and trail building.

-Herbert Lewis Hiller, JD, Co-Founder, Past President and Advisory Board Member
+Herbert Lewis Hiller, JD, Co-Founder, Past President, Economic Project Coordinator, and Advisory Board Member

 Herb is Co-Founder and Past President of the St Johns River-to-Sea Loop Alliance, and a well-known advocate of ecotourism, trails and bicycling.
-He currently serves as Alliance Economic Projects Coordinator.
+He currently serves as Alliance Economic Project Coordinator.
 In the early 1970s as executive director of the Caribbean Travel Association, he became an early leader in ecotourism.
 In 1977 he led modern-day revival of the Florida bicycling movement.
 He was the original visionary of the St Johns River-to-Sea Loop and has been advocating its development since 2008.
 His writing and advocacy have launched the Florida bicycling, bed-&-breakfast and urban tourism movements.
 He has served as Southeast Region Program Consultant for the East Coast Greenway Alliance and consulted with various preservation and tourism companies.

 Additionally, he has sat on the boards of the Florida Humanities Council, St. Johns River Alliance and the Florida Greenways and Trails Foundation.
 He’s written 2 top-award winning books and his articles have appeared in American Trails, The Atlantic, National Geographic Traveler, Land & People, and Florida Trend.
 He grew up on Long Island, NY, and lives in DeLand.

 Jason Aufdenberg, PhD, Director